 The ongoing use of technology could be a valuable and practical tool for achieving the reforms set out above.
-To some extent, it already has: the use of verification technology has successfully identified "ghost workers".56 This should be encouraged.
+To some extent, it already has: the use of verification technology has successfully identified "ghost workers".
+50 This should be encouraged.
 The full digitisation of staff records, for example, would be a valuable resource for disciplinary purposes.
+De Villiers argues that the key is a well-functioning State Information Technology Agency.
+Maintaining a comprehensive and accessible database of public servants (and former public servants) would help prevent people guilty of malfeasance in one part of government from being employed in another.
+SITA and the systems under its care have been indifferently managed, a fact noted in Parliament.51

-However, technology is ultimately no more than a tool, and its successful application is only possible to the extent that public servants are able to use it.
-A report by published by the University of California cautioned:57
+However, technology is ultimately no more than a tool, and its successful application is only possible to the extent that public servants are able to use it and it is reliable.
+A report by published by the University of California cautioned:52